k1z3/grub-default-switcher/README.md

         archlinux=5
         ```

-1. You can switch by calling `main.sh` with the variable name you just set as an argument :tada:.
+1. You can switch by calling `main.sh` with the variable name you just set as an argument.

     ```bash
     ./main.sh windows
     ```

-    Expected output:
+    :tada: Expected output:
     ```bash
     [Success] Changed default boot entry to 'windows'.
 (No.4)
     ```

-### For Windows
+### :window: For Windows

-0. Prepare a Linux environment with GRUB in advance according to [the above procedure (For Linux)](#for-linux).
+0. Prepare a Linux environment with GRUB in advance according to [the above procedure (For Linux)](#penguin-for-linux).

 1. [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) environment is required for this script to work.
 Please install the appropriate distribution.